rimonxyz/ihdevicesexamples/README.md

-# iHealth Device Developer Documnentation
+# iHealth Device Developer Documentation

 This document describes how to use the iHealth Device SDK to accomplish the major operation: Connection Device, Online Measurement, Offline Measurement and iHealth Device Management.